Interactive Line Editing

 Optimization Tips

-4. Use simpler themes to reduce prompt rendering time
+- Use simpler prompt markup to reduce rendering time

 Benchmarks